 Can I convert a Keogh to a Roth IRA?

-Yes, it is possible to convert a Keogh plan into a Roth IRA.
+Yes, converting a Keogh plan into a Roth IRA is possible.

 When can you withdraw from a Keogh?